UMAprotocol/protocol/documentation/tutorials/running-the-avs.md

 5. Click the “Create API Key” button.

-6. Name the API key “AVS testing-[firstname]”and select its level of access.
+6. Name the API key something like `AVS testing-[firstname]` and select its level of access.

 7. You can either give the API key Full Access or give it custom access where at least “Mail Send” is enabled.